 Though working can be a good thing, being a caregiver and an employee are often in direct conflict with each other.
 For instance:

 Employers expect employees to be at work and on time.
 That expectation is often difficult, if not impossible for a caregiver.
-A caregiver needs to provide the following for him/her self and dependent prior to arriving at work: to clean and maintain the appearance More, dressing, toileting, feeding (preparing, feeding, and cleanup), Mouth care and cleanliness including flossing and brushing teeth regularly is required for good oral hygiene.
-More, and preparations for the day—any one of which can lead to a delay beyond their control (clothing that gets soiled after dressing has occurred, toileting that takes twice as long as usual, food spilling on before-mentioned clothing, emotional breakdowns needing attention, equipment that does not work, etc.) For myself, I have to plan to allow three hours for “us” to get ready if I’m going somewhere and I still find that my being on time can be unpredictable.
+A caregiver needs to provide the following for him/her self and dependent prior to arriving at work: grooming, dressing, toileting, feeding (preparing, feeding, and cleanup), oral hygiene, and preparations for the day—any one of which can lead to a delay beyond their control (clothing that gets soiled after dressing has occurred, toileting that takes twice as long as usual, food spilling on before-mentioned clothing, emotional breakdowns needing attention, equipment that does not work, etc.) For myself, I have to plan to allow three hours for “us” to get ready if I’m going somewhere and I still find that my being on time can be unpredictable.

 Employers expect their employees to be well-rested and energetic.
 Caregivers often get as much sleep as is available between the time they finish up one day and start the next.
 Dah, doesn’t everyone?
 However, the amount of times to finish a day varies depending on their dependent’s needs on that day.
 Sometimes they go to bed when planned; other times a load of laundry is unexpectedly needed and they’re up an extra hour or two.
 Sleep time, for the caregiver, is also interrupted by the need to assist their dependent with comfort and bowel/bladder elimination during the night.
-Therefore, well-rested probably means just enough sleep to be affecting physiological or psychological functions but not organic structure; performing or able to perform a regular function More and the amount of energy they have is directly proportional to the amount of caffeine ingested and still in their system.
+Therefore, well-rested probably means just enough sleep to be functional and the amount of energy they have is directly proportional to the amount of caffeine ingested and still in their system.

 Employers need their employees to be focused and provide accurate and competent performance.
 Being focused for a caregiver is a question of being focused on what?
 The caregiver always has to be planning ahead to make sure he/she is ready for the next big event and is required to coordinate all their dependent’s activities and needs whether in their presence or if receiving assistance from someone else.
 It is not uncommon that a caregiver would need to call a doctor or therapist while at work to discuss a new development, arrange for equipment or supplies to be repaired and/or delivered, or to talk to the secondary caregiver regarding a question or concern that has arisen.
 Caregivers have to have the ability to have split personalities at all times because when at work they need to be able to address effectively their work duties while at the same time managing the life of their dependent.
 They, in fact, do have great talent at being focused but the need to switch focuses repeatedly is where the problem comes in.